edeaster/edeaster.github.io/_posts/2019-06-13-Visualizing-Garmin-GPS-Data-R.md

 	<h2> Conclusion </h2>
 	<p>To further answer questions about how my training has changed over the years I created visuals specific to each activitiy type.
-	The full code for this project is available on my [github page](https://github.com/edeaster/Garmin-Visualization) .
-To view the full set of visuals including a break down by each activity type please visit my [website](https://elizabetheaster.com/garmin_data_project.html) .</p>
+	The full code for this project is available on my <a href="https://github.com/edeaster/Garmin-Visualization">github page </a>) .
+To view the full set of visuals including a break down by each activity type please visit my <a href"https://elizabetheaster.com/garmin_data_project.html">website <a></p>
 </div>
 </body>